How much does it cost to charge an electric car in the Netherlands in 2025?

 When you charge with Tap, we fix the applicable price on your charging session and you can track those costs in real-time while you charge.
 We believe it’s important that the price you see in the Tap app is what you pay.

-Find the cheapest chargers in your area
+Find cheap chargers in your area

 EV drivers can still find ways to save on their charging costs